ANDROID2468/fire_os_revamped_make/README.md

 ## Building fire os revamped
+THIS ONLY WORKS IN LINX!
+I don't plan on making a windows version. you can use WsL (Linux subsystem for windows) if you are on windows... oh oops, its is Windows Subsystem for Linux, I forgot microsoft thinks backwords :D .

 you will have to provide your own system img luckly I have a download link for them ;)